kenchuks44/Kubernetes-Observability-with-EFK-Stack/README.md

 ...
 ```

-Note that the choice of log file path depends on where an application writes its logs.
-If a log file path has not been specified in the application, the default destination for the logs is typically the STDOUT, which represents the standard output stream.
-This is a common practice in containerized applications, where logs are directed to STDOUT, making them accessible and manageable through container orchestration platforms like Kubernetes.

 ## Log Visualization
 By default, Fluentbit will start gathering container logs from all the pods that are present in the cluster and will push these to the newly deployed ES cluster.